We fix the top issues that cause no sound on an iPhone.

 Be sure to back up your data before sending it to an Apple-affiliated service center nearest you.
 Aside from that, Apple has prescribed some steps on how to prepare your iPhone before sending it to a service center, so make sure to check it out first.

-So, were you able to restore your iPhone’s lack of sounds?
-By now you should have found an effective solution to your iPhone’s sound issues.
-Hopefully, it won’t happen again.
+Have you found an effective solution to your iPhone’s sound issues Hopefully, it won’t happen again.
 But even if it did, you now know what to do.

 What do you think of this article and the methods prescribed?
 Which method worked best for you?
 Did you find a new working method all on your own?